 The law does not require that both parties complete a requested or agreed upon the act of prostitution.
 Instead, to bring charges and accusations of prostitution against someone, the law merely requires there is a specific intent to engage in a sexual act.

 It is important to note that the court cannot convict someone of prostitution unless there is some step taken to further the commission of the act.
-For this reason, those facing prostitution charges may find an Oakland prostitution attorney beneficial to demonstrating a lack of action.
+For this reason, those accused of being an escort may find an Oakland prostitution attorney beneficial to demonstrating a lack of action.

 Charges Involving Minors

 Prostitution laws do not apply to those who are minors.
 However, an act of prostitution with someone who is under the age of 18 is illegal.
 If a minor is found to be engaging in prostitution, the police will generally treat them as an exploited child.
 This may involve taking the minor into custody to help protect them.
 This will also involve different charges, especially if one party was an adult.

 For a first-offense prostitution conviction, a potential punishment could include six months in jail and a fine of up to $1,000.
 For a second offense, a convicted person could be held in jail for at least 45 days.
 Finally, a third offense could result in a minimum of 90 days in jail.
 If either party used a vehicle while committing the alleged act, the court could bring additional penalties, such as a suspended or restricted driver’s license.

 While the law does not require convicted individuals be automatically placed on a sex offender registry, Oakland judges bear discretion in deciding whether an action warrants registration as a sex offender.
 For this reason, those facing criminal charges in Oakland may wish to consult a dedicated prostitution lawyer before appearing before a judge.
 An attorney could guide anyone accused throughout the process to seek the best possible resolution.